caro-mat/caro-mat.github.io/README.md

 ---

-## Project 3: Computer Vision Analysis of brand selfies on instagram
+## Project 3: Computer vision analysis of brand selfies on instagram

 How do facial features in brand selfies influence engagement rate?